 Even if you could get away with it, though, this is still a waste of a good steak.

-What you do is, you buy an inexpensive steak, something tough and lean like a sirloin steak, round steak or rump steak.
-And you cook it over medium heat for about 12 minutes on each side, and give it to them.
+Your best bet is to buy an inexpensive steak, something tough and lean like a sirloin steak, round steak, or rump steak.
+Cook it over medium heat for about 12 minutes on each side, and serve that to your guests.
 It's going to taste like a cinderblock anyway, so why throw away good steak (and good money) on someone who'll never taste the difference?

 This isn't snobbery, it's economics.
-Indeed, we'd also recommend using a lesser steak if you're going to try to pass off a medium-well steak as well-done.
 There's really no excuse for cooking a good piece of meat past 145 F.